What is crystallization?

 - Supersaturation produced by cooling the solution with negligible evaporation.

-The growth speed of a crystal is known as the crystallization speed.
-Growth first occurs with the formation of the nucleus, which then gradually grows.
-When the concentration is higher than the supersaturation, the nucleation, the formation of nuclei, occurs naturally, spontaneously and rapidly.
-The crystallization speed can be expressed through the following empirical equation:
+The growth rate of a crystal is known as the crystallization rate.
+Growth first occurs with the formation of the nucleus and then continues gradually.
+When the concentration exceeds supersaturation, nucleation –the formation of nuclei– occurs naturally, spontaneously, and rapidly.
+The crystallization rate can be expressed by the following empirical equation:

 Where: